boazbk/crypto/lec_03_pseudorandom-generators.md

 [^seed]:Because we use a small input to grow a large pseudorandom string, the input to a pseudorandom generator is often known as its *seed*.

 The proof of [lengthextendprgthm](){.ref} is indicative of many practical constructions of pseudorandom generators.
-Many operating systems keep track of an initial _seed_ of randomness, and  supply a system call `rand` such that every call to `rand` applies a pseudorandom generator $G'$ to the current seed, uses part of the output to update the seed, and returns the remainder to the caller.
+Many operating systems keep track of an initial _seed_ of randomness, and  supply a system call `rand` that applies a pseudorandom generator $G'$ to the current seed, uses part of the output to update the seed, and returns the remainder to the caller.

-> # {.remark title="Unpredictablity and indistinguishability- an alternative approach for proving the length extension theorem" #alternativelengthextendrem}
+### Unpredictability: an alternative approach for proving the length extension theorem

 The notion that being random is the same as being "unpredictable" can be formalized as follows.
 One can show that a random variable $X$ over $\{0,1\}^n$ is pseudorandom if and only if every efficient algorithm $A$ succeeds in the following experiment with probability at most $1/2+negl(n)$: $A$ is given $i$ chosen at random in $\{0,\ldots,n-1\}$ and $x_1,\ldots,x_i$ where $(x_1,\ldots,x_n)$ is drawn from $X$ and wins if it outputs $x_{i+1}$.
 It is a good optional exercise to prove this, and to use that to give an alternative proof of the length extension theorem.

+TODO: Expand this into a whole section.

 ## Stream ciphers

-We now show a connection between our two notions:
+We now show a connection between psuedorandom generators and encryption schemes:

 > # {.theorem title="PRG conjecture implies  Cipher conjectures" #PRGandcipherthm}
 If the PRG conjecture is true then so is the cipher conjecture.

-It turns out that the converse direction is also true, and hence these two conjectures are *equivalent*, though we will probably not show the (quite non-trivial) proof of this fact in this course.
+It turns out that the converse direction is also true, and hence these two conjectures are *equivalent*.
+We will probably not show the (quite non-trivial) proof of this fact in this course.
 (We might show some weaker version of this harder direction.)

 > # {.proof data-ref="PRGandcipherthm"}
-The construction is actually quite simple, recall that the *one time pad* is a perfectly secure cipher but its only problem was that to encrypt an
+Recall that the *one time pad* is a perfectly secure cipher but its only problem was that to encrypt an
 $n+1$ long message it needed an $n+1$ long bit key.
 Now using a pseudorandom generator, we can map an $n$-bit long key into an $n+1$-bit long string that looks random enough that we could use it as a key for the one-time pad.
 That is,